Policy

 Place du tourisme

-Tourism is one of the key sectors in the country's diversification policy, thanks to its many assets, its stability (absence of any terrorist incidents) and its promise.
-The authorities are well aware of this potential, and have embarked on ambitious plans to renovate the country's cultural and religious heritage (forts, museums, mosques, etc.).
+Tourism is one of the key sectors in the sultanate's policy of diversification.
+The authorities are well aware of this potential and have embarked on ambitious plans to renovate the country's cultural and religious heritage (forts, museums, mosques, etc.).
 The Vision 2040 plan makes the Sultanate a regional hub for travel and tourism, with the aim of increasing its share of GDP to 6% over the next 20 years.
-With a growth target of 7% a year, the government is encouraging foreign direct capital and greater private sector participation.
-The development of transport infrastructures, and in particular the new Muscat international airport, contributes to the country's attractiveness.
+With a growth target of 7% per year, the government is encouraging foreign direct capital and greater private sector participation.
+The development of transport infrastructures, and in particular Muscat's recent international airport, are also contributing to the country's attractiveness.
 The national airline Oman Air has also undertaken to expand its fleet and the number of destinations it flies to, in order to be an effective ambassador for the country's most ambitious tourism objectives.

-At the same time, the government is encouraging the development of several major projects, notably on the northern and southern bangs of Muscat (Al Mouj and Sifah), in Dhofar (Hawana marina, hotels and adjoining residences...), and in more remote areas such as Duqm.
-The development of hotel infrastructures and the establishment of major international chains such as St. Regis or Mandarin Oriental are also encouraged, in addition to those already present - Accor, Anantara, Crowne Plaza, Intercontinental, Kempinsky, Marriott, Millennium, Radisson, Six Senses, The Chedi, etc.
+At the same time, the government is encouraging the development of several major projects, notably on the northern and southern edges of Muscat (Al Mouj and Sifah), in Dhofar (Salalah's new waterfront, hotels and associated residences...), and in more remote areas such as Duqm.
+The development of hotel infrastructures and the establishment of major international chains such as Four Seasons and Nikki Beach are also encouraged, in addition to those already present - Accor, Anantara, Crowne Plaza, Intercontinental, Kempinski, Mandarin Oriental, Marriott, Millennium, Radisson, Six Senses, The Chedi, The St. Regis, etc.

-In addition to these resources, the country is making a special effort to put in place skilled teams.
+In addition to the resources deployed, the country is making a special effort to put in place competent teams.
 An Omani Academy of Tourism and Hospitality has been set up to train young Omanis in the tourism industry, with a specialization in tour guiding.
 In addition, students at Sultan Qaboos University in Seeb receive theoretical and practical training, enabling them to work in agencies, hotels or in the field.